abrown33914/id-card-generator/README.md

 This project is a strong showcase of **core C++ programming concepts** learned throughout the **Fall 2024 semester**, highlighting object-oriented principles such as **polymorphism, inheritance, and encapsulation**, alongside solid **memory management** and **control structure** utilization.
 Additionally, **robust error and exception handling** ensures a smooth user experience.

----

-Feel free to copy this directly into your README file!